g-aggarwal/mlx-hub/README.md

 - `delete <model_id>`: Delete a specific model.
 - `exit`: Exit the interactive mode.

-To exit the interactive mode, simply type `exit` and press Enter:
+To exit the interactive mode, use the `exit` action:

 ```bash
 Enter Action > exit